 \subsection{Influence of TiO$_{\rm2}$-NPs upon FITC fluorescence spectra}

-Concomitant with amplification, spectral narrowing is observed in the collected fluorescence, as illustrated by the shape of the normalized spectra (Fig.~\ref{fwhm}(a)) for the different TiO$_{\rm2}$-NPs, measured at the nominal energy $E_P = 3$ mJ.
-Figure~\ref{fwhm}(b) shows the evolution of the FWHM as a function of the pump energy $E_P$: a monotonic reduction is observed as a function of $E_P$ for each concentration $C_N$, as well as a progressive reduction, with eventual saturation at FWHM $\approx 5$ nm, when varying $C_N$ at fixed $E_P$.
-In the absence of NPs (blue curve) the FWHM remains sensibly constant (FWHM $\approx 20$ nm) for all pump energy values in the explored range.
+Accompanying the enhancement, a spectral narrowing of the collected fluorescence is observed, as illustrated by the shape of the normalised spectra (Fig.~\ref{fwhm}(a)) for the different TiO$_{\rm2}$-NPs, measured at the nominal energy $E_P = 3$ mJ.
+Figure~\ref{fwhm}(b) shows the evolution of the FWHM as a function of the pump energy $E_P$: a monotonic reduction as a function of $E_P$ is observed for each concentration $C_N$, as well as a progressive reduction with eventual saturation at FWHM $\approx 5$ nm when varying $C_N$ at fixed $E_P$.
+In the absence of NPs (blue curve), the FWHM remains reasonably constant (FWHM $\approx 20$ nm) for all pump energy values in the studied range.